franciscomcm/franciscomcm.github.io/blog/twitter-for-academia.md

 ---
-title: Twitter for academic purposes.
+title: Twitter for academic purposes
 subtitle: 'Are there benefits of interacting with the blue bird?'
 excerpt: >-
   I believe that it comes down to the users intentionally curating their feeds to match their goals and needs.